stefanofa/awesome/TOPICS.md

 *   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.

+*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
+Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi or any x86 system.

 ## selfhosted

 *   [azukaar/Cosmos-Server](https://github.com/azukaar/Cosmos-Server) - ☁️ The Most Secure and Easy Selfhosted Home Server.
 Take control of your data and privacy without sacrificing security and stability  (Authentication, anti-DDOS, anti-bot)

+*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
+Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi or any x86 system.

 ## selfhosting